-The above Clusters have been established in line with the 5 priorities of government; viz.
-Creation of decent work, Education, Health, Crime prevention and Rural development.
+The above Clusters have been reviewed in order to align with the 5 NEW priorities of govt; viz.
+Creation of decent work, Education, Health, Crime and Rural development.
 The new Technical committees in alignment with the priorities are Social, Infrastructure, Economic, (Justice, Crime Prevention and Safety) and Governance & Administration.
-The Justice, Crime Prevention and Safety is newly established and it is still combined with the Social cluster and Technical committee to ensure optimal effectiveness.
+The Justice, Crime Prevention and Safety is often coupled with Social Cluster or Technical committee to ensure optimal effectiveness.